PAS/Meredith Music Publications

 Percussive Arts Society International Convention (PASIC) Grant for a Non-Percussionist Band Director

-PASIC 2015 Scholarships The Percussive Arts Society is pleased to announce several scholarships assisting students to attend PASIC 2014.
-Applicant must be an active PAS member at time of application, and if selected, during PASIC 2014.
+PASIC 2015 Scholarships The Percussive Arts Society is pleased to announce several scholarships assisting students to attend PASIC 2015 in San Antonio, Texas.
+Applicant must be an active PAS subscriber at the Backstage level or higher at time of application, and if selected, during PASIC 2015.
 Each scholarship recipient will receive PASIC registration, PASIC souvenir t-shirt and $500 toward the cost of transportation/lodging.
+Application available in March.

 PASIC 2015 Symphonic Session Grants